Merrimack College Nursing Major

 - Capstone Synthesis

 Merrimack’s nursing program focuses on preparing you to be a highly experienced, well-rounded and compassionate caregiver.
-Our curriculum has been built to also allow you to custom tailor your education and develop expertise in another complementary field that will take your nursing degree to the next level.
-You have the opportunity to pursue a minor in fields such as Spanish, bioethics or other fields of interest.
+Our curriculum has been built to allow you to pursue other passions by obtaining a minor in another complementary field.
+You have the opportunity to pursue a minor in fields such as Spanish, bioethics, public health, psychology, or other fields of interest.

 Nursing Application Checklist